Builder68/OpenEarlyMacsRAMexpansion/README.md

 ## PROJECT STATUS

-Functional, though not rigorously tested on a Mac 128K with earlier LB revision
+• Functional, though not rigorously tested on a Mac 128K with earlier LB revision

+• RAM expansion board PCB v2.1 added for concurrent installation with a MacSnap SCSI board

 ## KEY FEATURES

 • Configurable to add up to 4MB of RAM.

 • Compatible with Macintosh 128/512K/Ke (all LB revisions) using either Apple 128K Stock ROM or ROM-INATOR board.
-(It should work also with the MacSnap SCSI board, but I haven´t tested yet)

 • RAM expansion board can be disabled via DIP switch, restoring the Mac to its original state